Lane’s two-year Dental Hygiene program will give you the training and skills to enter into a highly regarded profession.

 - Expanded Practice Functions

 The first year of the program includes 6-14 hours per week of lab, pre-clinical and clinical instruction.
 The second year of the program includes 17-22 hours per week of clinical instruction.
 First year is listed above.

-- Conduct initial dental assessment exams for new dental patients, and communicate findings to dentists
+- Conduct initial dental assessment exams

 - Thoroughly review patient health history, contraindications for care and other health concerns